Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Introduction

-The steep and continual increase of compute and memory needs of ML \cite{totc} has led to increased reliance on distributed computing over multiple GPUs.
-For instance, training Llama3 models involved close to 16K GPUs~\cite{scaling-llama-3}.
-Such distributed setups deploy various ML model parallelization strategies~\cite{gpipe,py_fsdp,cp,gshard} which shard ML model state and inputs over participating GPUs necessitating communication collectives such as all-gather amongst GPUs to communicate model state (e.g., activations) at periodic intervals.
+The rapid escalation of compute and memory demands in machine learning (ML) workloads~\cite{totc} has necessitated large-scale distributed execution.
+For example, training Llama-3 required nearly 16k GPUs~\cite{scaling-llama-3}.
+These distributed setups employ various parallelization strategies~\cite{gpipe, py_fsdp, cp, gshard} to shard model states and inputs across devices.
+Such partitioning necessitates frequent communication collectives, such as all-gather, to synchronize and communicate data (e.g., activations) at periodic intervals.

-While communication can be hidden in the shadow of independent computation where possible, said communication can be exposed otherwise.
-An example of the former is fully-sharded data parallel~\cite{py_fsdp} technique where weights are partitioned across GPUs and the communication of weights of the next layer can be overlapped with the computation of the current layer.
-Several examples of the latter are highly prevalent in ML and include tensor-sequence parallelism~\cite{seq_parallelism} and context-parallelism~\cite{cp}, wherein communication on critical-path feeds into a data-dependent computation.
-In such cases, exposed communication leaves as high as 1.7$\times$ ideal performance on the table, and addressing this is the focus of this work.
+While independent computation-communication can effectively hide communication latency, data-dependent computation-communication often leaves communication exposed on the critical path.
+An example of the former is fully-sharded data parallelism (FSDP)~\cite{py_fsdp} technique, where weights are partitioned across GPUs and the communication of weights of the next layer can be overlapped with the computation of the current layer.
+In contrast, examples of data-dependent computation-communication include tensor-sequence parallelism~\cite{seq_parallelism} and context-parallelism~\cite{cp}, wherein communication on critical-path feeds into a data-dependent computation.
+In such cases, exposed communication provides up to 1.7$\times$ speedup opportunity, that we target in this paper.

-To address above challenge, as ML parallelization techniques already shard ML models and inputs (e.g., tensor parallelism shards model weights of single layer equally across GPUs), prior works~\cite{pyatp,cutlassDist} overlap computation and communication at shard granularity (shard-level) to deliver speedups.
-However, such coarse-grain shard-based techniques manifest a severe limitation in that they harness peer-to-peer communication operations (i.e., a GPU communicating with only one other GPU at a time) which while suitable for switch-based GPU networks (flexible bandwidth allocation), leaves network links idle with direct-connection based GPU networks delivering considerably lower performance (up to \pyatpLoss lower).
+Prior works~\cite{pyatp,cutlassDist} address these challenges by overlapping computation and communication at the shard granularity, exploiting the inherent sharding in the parallelization techniques (e.g., tensor parallelism shards a single layer's weights equally across GPUs).
+However, such coarse-grain shard-based techniques manifest a severe limitation that they harness peer-to-peer communication operations (that is, a GPU communicating with only one other GPU at a time).
+While suitable for switch-based GPU networks (flexible bandwidth allocation), these techniques leave network links idle with direct-connection based GPU networks, delivering considerably lower performance (up to \pyatpLoss lower).
 Further, as they inherently operate at shard-granularity they limit granularity of subsequent operations.